MajorZiploc/pandas_preprocessor/README.md

 - Stacking encoders can lead to strange problems!!!! labelencoder has a problem when the indices dont come in order. example: if some are droped by mv_drop
 - Add minus preprocessor
 - Add split_on preprocessor which takes a column and splits it into two based on some string
-- Add filter preprocessor.
-Keeps values of a certain form.. name: keep and remove . might want regex versions and others
 - Resolve regex issues with regex using preprocessors
 - SettingWithCopyWarning: trim preprocessors and suffix and prefix have a dataframe copy problem